 Effective Time Management: Have fun, for goodness' sake

 Last but not least, I always try to have fun with what I have to do…

 Seriously- nothing is worth doing if you don't love what it is you do.”

 You can find more great videos from Motivation2Study on their Youtube Channel.

 Work it!
 Work it Good… 11 Ways to Explode Your Productivity and Get More Done- While Having More Fun

-Jay Kubassek is a serial digital entrepreneur and co-founder of Digital Experts Academy.
+Jay Kubassek is a serial digital entrepreneur and co-founder of Six Figure Mentors.
 He is also a professional speaker and trainer, Baja off-road racer (Dust Racing), member of the New York Blue Elephant Polo team, self-taught cellist, amateur photographer, amateur chef and indie film producer (Aliquot Films).